Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Uncertainty Quantification for Minimax Optimization

-To formalize this intuition, we establish in Theorem~\ref{thm: min_gamma_m} that, for a sufficiently large resampling size $M$, there exists some index \( m^* \) such that
+To formalize the above intuition, we establish in Theorem~\ref{thm: min_gamma_m} that, for a sufficiently large resampling size $M$, there exists an index \( m^* \) such that

-This means that with sufficiently many resampling, there exists $\widehat{\gamma}^{[m^*]}$ closely recovering $\gamma^*_{\rm ap}$, which is itself nearly identical to the population weight $\gamma^*$.
-As a result, if we knew this particular index $m^*$ (but we do not know when implementing the method), it allows us to perform inference as if we knew $\gamma^*$.
+This means that with sufficiently many resampling, there exists $\widehat{\gamma}^{[m^*]}$ closely recovering $\gamma^*_{\rm ap}$, which is itself nearly identical to the population weight $\gamma^*$ as the intuition shown in Figure~\ref{fig:illu_resample}.
+As a result, if we knew this particular index $m^*$ (but we do not know it when implementing the method), it allows us to perform inference as if we knew $\gamma^*$.

-{\bf Filtering.} Instead of using all perturbed weights $\{\widehat{\gamma}^{[m]}\}_{m\in [M]}$ defined in \eqref{eq: resampled gamma}, we construct a filtered index set $\mathcal{M}\subseteq[M]$ to exclude those extreme {perturbations} and control the randomness.
-As discussed in Section \ref{sec: resampling}, our goal is to obtain a resampled $\widehat{\U}^{[m]}$ that is sufficiently close to the true $\U$.
-Based on our {perturbation} mechanism, an ideal resample $\widehat{\U}^{[m]}$ should not deviate significantly from $\widehat{\U}$.
+Instead of using all perturbed weights $\{\widehat{\gamma}^{[m]}\}_{1\leq m\leq M}$ defined in \eqref{eq: resampled gamma}, we construct a filtered index set $\mathcal{M}\subseteq[M]$ to exclude those extreme {perturbations}.
+Note that our goal is to obtain a resampled $\widehat{\U}^{[m]}$ that is sufficiently close to the true $\U$.
+Based on the limiting distribution in \eqref{eq: limit mu}, an ideal resample $\widehat{\U}^{[m]}$ should not deviate significantly from $\widehat{\U}$.
 This motivates filtering out extreme resamples that fall in the tails of the $\widehat{\U}$'s distribution.
 In particular, for a prespecified significance level $\alpha_0\in (0,0.01]$, we define the filtered index set $\mathcal{M}$ as follows:

-where $\eta_0>0$ is a small positive constant to account for finite-sample variability (with a default value of $0.1$). {The construction of $\mathcal{M}$ achieves two purposes simultaneously: (1) the index set excludes extreme resamples far away from $\widehat{\U}$; (2) $\mathcal{M}$ contains at least one index $m^*$ such that the corresponding $\widehat{\gamma}^{[m^*]}$ lies sufficiently close to $\gamma^*$.}
+where $\eta_0>0$ is a small positive constant to account for finite-sample variability (with a default value of $0.1$). {The construction of $\mathcal{M}$ achieves two purposes simultaneously: (i) The index set excludes extreme resamples far away from $\widehat{\U}$. (ii) $\mathcal{M}$ contains at least one index $m^*$ ensuring that the corresponding $\widehat{\gamma}^{[m^*]}$ lies sufficiently close to $\gamma^*$,} even though the exact index $m^*$ is unknown.